MS Paint Adventures: Sweet Bro and Hella Jeff

 Sweet Bro and Hella Jeff is a spin-off of Homestuck.
 Within Homestuck, the comic Sweet Bro and Hella Jeff is written by the character Dave Strider, and several actual comics were produced by Hussie.
 It is presented in a different format than the other adventures, formatted more similarly to that of a traditional comic, having multiple panels per page.

 Jester Quest

-Jester Quest is an ongoing sequel to Bard Quest.
-It was announced in The Official Homestuck Discord Server on September 7th, 2025; being the first MS Paint Adventure to begin since the start of Homestuck in 2009.
-It follows an unnamed jester reading Bard Quest and noting how it hasn't updated in 18 years.
-Updates to Jester Quest were paused on September 10th, 2025, and it is planned to conclude in the near future.
+Jester Quest is a sequel to Bard Quest.
+It was announced in The Official Homestuck Discord Server on September 7th, 2025, being the first MS Paint Adventure to begin since Homestuck started in 2009.
+It follows an unnamed jester who reads Bard Quest and notices it has not updated in 18 years.
+Jester Quest ended on December 12, 2025.

 Associated works

 Other works have been sequels of MS Paint Adventure stories, but never hosted on that website.
 The Homestuck Epilogues is a partially canon continuation of Homestuck that ran from April 13 to April 20, 2019.
 This also is formatted differently from the other adventures, as there are no pictures.
 There are two different plotlines, a "more canon" one represented by meat, and a "less canonical" one, represented by candy.
 Homestuck: Beyond Canon is the second most recent work of Homestuck's franchise.
 It was launched on October 25, 2019, and continues the plot of Homestuck and its epilogues.
 The new webcomic was at first a collaboration between What Pumpkin and Snake Solution Studios LLP.
 It started with a new writing team led by Kate Mitchell and Andrew Hussie, who both later resigned from the writing team and the comic was put on hold indefinitely on December 25, 2020.
 On October 8, 2023, it was announced that production had been restarted by a new group of authors (many of whom have worked on the series in the past) under the name "Homestuck Independent Creative Union", spearheaded by Hiveswap composer James Roach and Hussie acting as Executive Producer.
 Updates are planned to be monthly and several have already been published.